eslint/eslint.org/src/content/drafts/custom-formatter-blog-post.md

 space-unary-ops = 2
 ```

-Then we'll see how to publish the formatter to npm and use it in a project.
+We'll also see how to publish the formatter to npm and use it in a project.

 ## Steps